prateek3255/scrroll-in/README.md

 ## Motivation

-You must have been in a situation wherein you are reading a long article, but you don't have enough time to finish it, so you close the tab, and the next time you open the article again, you have no idea where you left it.
+You must have been in a situation wherein you are reading a long article, but you don't have enough time to finish it, so you close the window/tab, and the next time you open the article again, you have no idea where you left it.

 So this extension lets you save the scroll position of the webpage, so you can continue from exactly where you left.